The general linear group as a complete invariant for C*-algebras: Properties of the induced map

 Let $A$ and $B$ be two unital \cst-algebras.
 If $\varphi\colon GL(A) \to GL(B)$ is a group homomorphism between the general linear groups of $A$ and $B$, then $\varphi$ defines a map $\theta=\theta_\varphi \colon \I(A)\to \I(B)$ by setting

 A simple computation shows that $\theta_\varphi(e)$ is an idempotent for each $e\in \I(A)$ making $\theta_\varphi$ well defined.
-Moreover, if $\varphi$ is a bijection of invertibles---or simply if $\varphi$ restricts to a bijection of symmetries ($s^2=1$)---it follows that $\theta_\varphi$ is a bijection of idempotents.
-The following additional properties of the map $\theta$ can be easily checked (see \cite{AlRBooGio, Dye}).
+If $\varphi$ is moreover a bijection---or more generally if $\varphi$ restricts to a bijection of symmetries (elements whose square equals the unit)---it follows that $\theta_\varphi$ is a bijection of idempotents.
+The following additional properties of the map $\theta$ can be easily checked by adapting the arguments in \cite{AlRBooGio} and \cite{Dye} to the present situation.